KumareshBabuNS/cloudFoundryWorkWithPostgres/README.md

 - Sign up for an ElephantSQL instance (as we want to use PostgreSQL):
     - log into https://console.run.pivotal.io/ with brossierp@gmail.com
     - select the Services tab and button 'Add Service'
+    - select ElephantSQL:
-    - select ElephantSQL and give name for instance = philippepostgres
+            - Instance Name = philippepostgres
+            - Add to Space = development
+            - Bind to App = do not bind
     - modify /cloudFoundryWorkWithPostgres/manifest.yml so it reads:
             services:
                   - philippepostgres